Bulgaria–United States trade relations: Trade Agreements Between Bulgaria and the United States

-Trade between the U.S. and Bulgaria is regulated by an Agreement on the Trade Relations (1991) which accords Most Favored Nation treatment to goods and products from both countries.
+Trade between Bulgaria and the United States is regulated by the Agreement on the Trade Relations (1991), which accords most favoured nation (MFN) level of treatment to goods and products from both countries.
 Other agreements are the Treaty Concerning the Encouragement and Reciprocal Protection of Investments, the Generalized System of Preferences – GSP - and the World Trade Organization Agreement.
 The Treaty on Avoidance of Double Taxation is in process of ratification.